Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

         The task remains assigned to you, and you can perform additional work or edit it as needed.

     * To complete the task, tap **Complete**.
-        The task is completed, the next task in a sequence is displayed.
+        The task is completed, the next task in a sequence is displayed or the workflow is completed.

 #### Complete a Workflow

-You can complete a workflow process by reviewing all the data in the **Complete details** task.

-At the end of a workflow process, the **Complete details** task is displayed, allowing you to review all the data provided in the previous tasks.
-Once you finish this task, the workflow process is marked as completed.

-To complete a workflow:

-1. Open the **Complete details** task at the top of the **Tasks** list.

-2. Ensure all the data in the task form is correct and do one of the following:

-    * To save the task without completing it, tap **Save**.
-        The task remains assigned to you, and you can perform additional work or edit it as needed.

-    * To complete the task, tap **Complete**.
-        The task is completed, the workflow process is completed and listed in the Workflows tab under **Completed**.
+A workflow is completed once all tasks within it are finished.
+To finish tasks, see [Complete Tasks in Workflow](####complete-tasks-in-workflow).

 ## Multiple Selection